karolina-chl/ScientificComputing_Set2/README.md

 pip install -e .
 ```

+5. **Download Data**: Due to the size of the data, it needs to be downloaded from [this Google Drive](https://drive.google.com/drive/folders/1fPOr1cQ9oqUu0NXwZVy0CqGNobJ3KBoG?usp=sharing) and placed in the data directory `main/data`.

-5. **Run Simulations**: Use the provided scripts to run the simulations.
+6. **Run Simulations**: Use the provided scripts to run the simulations.
 For example, to run a Monte Carlo simulation:
 ```sh
 python scripts/script_monte_carlo_single.py
 ```

-6. **Generate Plots**: Use the provided utility functions to generate plots from the simulation results.
+7. **Generate Plots**: Use the provided utility functions to generate plots from the simulation results.
 For example:
 ```python
 from src.utils import generate_heatmap, plot_histogram